The fight between the U.S. and Iran has shifted into the Strait of Hormuz, where both sides are testing blockade power at sea.

 That matters because this narrow waterway is one of the world’s biggest choke points, and even a short disruption can shake global oil flows and prices.

-The move: The Guardian reports that the center of gravity in the confrontation has moved from land strikes to maritime pressure.
+The Guardian reports that the center of gravity in the confrontation has moved from land strikes to maritime pressure.
 Rather than wait for a formal peace track, both sides are trying to show they can control movement through the Strait of Hormuz.
 That is classic gunboat diplomacy: use military presence, or the threat of it, to force the other side to blink.
 In plain English, each side is trying to prove it can choke the same global artery harder and faster than the other.

-Why this fits Global Power Plays: This story is driven by cross-border state power, not a domestic policy fight.
+This story is driven by cross-border state power, not a domestic policy fight.
 The key mechanism is international coercion through a shared strategic waterway.
 The real contest is not just about military hardware.
 It is about leverage over trade, oil supply, and the willingness of other countries to absorb the fallout.

-Who this hits: Oil buyers, shipping firms, and consumers far outside the region can feel the effects first.
+Oil buyers, shipping firms, and consumers far outside the region can feel the effects first.
 A blockage threat can raise energy costs, push up insurance rates for tankers, and rattle markets before a single shot is fired.
 Governments that depend on stable energy prices also get squeezed, because they have to react to a crisis they do not control.
 And people at the pump can end up paying for a showdown they never voted on.

 Watch for whether either side escalates from threats to actual interference with shipping.